collicutt-net/collicutt-net.github.io/_posts/2023-9-12-openai-chatgpt-nerfed.md

 Reasons for nerfing:

 - Preparing for legal challenges
-- Preparing another product
+- Preparing another product specifically for writing code
 - They don't want to be responsible for the code it writes
-- Security concerns
+- Security concerns, e.g. writing code that could be used for hacking
-- Getting ready for extensive  (but why regulation on writing code?)
+- Getting ready for extensive regulation (but why regulation on writing code?)

 I was expecting GenAI to get better at coding, but here we are, only a few months in, and it's considerably worse, basically unusable.
 Maybe it could be helpful with particular, singular functions, but it's not going to write a couple hundred line file for you.